ML2B: Benchmarking LLMs on Cross-Lingual ML Pipeline Generation: Related work

 Several studies show LLM performance depends strongly on prompt language. \citet{bang-etal-2023-multitask, ahuja2023mega, muennighoff-etal-2023-crosslingual}, and \citet{raihan-etal-2025-mhumaneval} report substantial drops for low-resource languages. \citet{moumoula2025evaluating} analyze 13 programming and 23 natural languages, showing that non-Latin scripts further degrade performance.
-ML²B operationalizes these insights in the ML domain, enabling systematic study of cross-lingual robustness in ML pipeline generation.
+While targeted multilingual fine-tuning can partially mitigate these issues \citep{huo2025enhancing, shaham2024multilingual}, current ML code-generation benchmarks provide no means to measure such cross-lingual robustness.